-FIG. 1.
-Cold atoms in a MOT excited to Rydberg states in an elongated interaction volume (continuous ellipse) subsequently expand due to the vdW repulsion.
+FIG. 1: Cold atoms in a MOT excited to Rydberg states in an elongated interaction volume (continuous ellipse), and subsequently expand due to the vdW repulsion.
 After a variable free expansion time they are field ionized by switching on the field plates.
 Finally the ions (blue dots) are electrically accelerated through a grid towards a channeltron.
 The isochronous planes defined in the text are schematically represented.

-functional dependence of Δt on the initial positions of the ions.
-To do so, we created small MOTs around $150\,\mu\text{m}$ in size at different spatial positions using independent magnetic fields in the three spatial directions.
-With the MOT lasers switched on, a short (around $1 \mu s$) pulse of only the 420-nm beam created on average a single ion, in order to avoid aberrations in the collection process due to the Coulomb repulsion between the ions (the combination of the two laser wavelengths allows direct ionization).
+hundreds of micrometers, we developed a measurement technique based on the arrival times of ions at the channeltron.
+In our apparatus the distribution of arrival times of ions originating from the interaction volume is determined by the geometry of the ion collection apparatus, in which the ions are accelerated towards the channeltron along a curved path in the x - z-plane, as schematically shown in the upper left corner of Fig. 1.
+Therefore, the ion arrival times depend essentially on their initial positions along the x and z axes.
+The calibration of our measurement technique was performed by determining the functional dependence of $\Delta t$ on the initial positions of the ions.
+To do so, we created small MOTs around $150 \,\mu\mathrm{m}$ in size at different spatial positions using independent magnetic fields in the three spatial directions.
+With the MOT lasers switched on, a short (around $1 \mu s$ ) pulse of only the 420 nm beam created on average a single ion, in order to avoid aberrations in the collection process due to the Coulomb repulsion between the ions.
 This direct ionization was also chosen in order to avoid Rydberg-Rydberg interaction effects that could have altered the excitation probability and hence the spatial distribution of ions inside the MOT.
-As verified in Ref.
-[23], the direct ionization probability is strictly proportional to the local atom density.
-We measured the average ion arrival times at the channeltron calculated from 400 experimental runs at a given MOT position and thus obtained the dependence of Δt on the MOT position as shown in Fig. 2.
-To a good approximation, over a range of 0.8 mm the arrival times are independent of the y position and depend linearly on the xand z positions, with proportionality coefficients $\alpha = -2.31 \pm$ $0.08 \times 10^{-1} \,\mu\text{s/mm}$ and $\beta = +1.34 \pm 0.07 \times 10^{-1} \,\mu\text{s/mm}$, respectively.
-Thus our detection process projects the positions of ions created in an isochronous plane (which contains the y axis and makes an angle of $59.9 \pm 1.5^{\circ}$ with the x-y plane) onto a particular arrival time at the channeltron, as shown in Fig. 1.
-We conclude that the ions created in isochronous planes separated by a distance Δs (where Δs is positive for increasing distance from the channeltron, see Fig. 1) give rise to a temporal separation
+As verified in [21], the direct ionization probability is strictly proportional to the local atom density.
+We measured the average ion arrival times at the channeltron calculated from 400 experimental runs at a given MOT position and thus obtained the dependence of $\Delta t$ on the MOT position as shown in Fig. 2.
+To a good approximation, over a range of 0.8 mm the arrival times are are independent of the y-position and depend linearly on the x- and z- positions, with proportionality coefficients $\alpha = -2.31 \pm 0.08 \times 10^{-1} \,\mu\text{s/mm}$ and $\beta = +1.34 \pm 0.07 \times 10^{-1} \,\mu\text{s/mm}$ , respectively.
+Thus our detection process projects the positions of ions created in an isochronous plane (which contains the y-axis and makes an angle of $59.9 \pm 1.5^{\circ}$ with the x - y plane) onto a particular arrival time at the channeltron, as shown in Fig. 1.
+We conclude that the ions created in isochronous planes separated by a distance $\Delta s$ give rise to a temporal separation of their arrival times.
+This dependence was confirmed by a measurement of the $\Delta t$ delays in the case of MOT created varying z and keeping x constant and different from zero (red circles with black borders in Fig. 2).
+From our data we derive an effective one-dimensional spatial resolution of around 9 $\mu$ m in the single ion regime, where the Coulomb repulsion between nearby ions during the $\approx 10 \,\mu$ s acceleration time towards the channel tron can be neglected.
+For the conditions of the experiments reported below, this approximation is valid except for the very early stages (< 100 $\mu$ s) of the dynamics, and can be used to derive the initial position of the created ions created.

-$$\Delta t = -\sqrt{\alpha^2 + \beta^2} \Delta s \tag{1}$$
+$$\Delta t = \sqrt{\alpha^2 + \beta^2} \Delta s \tag{1}$$